-Michigan becomes 14th state to ban texting while drivingAlex Wagner - Deputy Managing Editor, News Desk
+Michigan becomes 14th state to ban texting while drivingAlex Wagner - Editorial Director of News and Content

 Using your phone while driving is a pretty dangerous thing to do, but texting is the worst since it takes more focus and time than simply dialing a phone number.
 Today Michigan joined 14 other states, including the District of Columbia, in making texting and emailing illegal while you're behind the wheel.
 The law goes into effect today and, if caught, you'll earn a $100 fine for the offense.
 Getting caught a second time will double the fine, costing $200.